hadriane/aws_apigateway_lambda_dynamodb_contactform/README.md

 1. Setup DynamoDB
     1. Create a DynamoDB table to capture the web contact from information from the frontend
 2. Setup IAM role
-    1. Create a IAM policy to allow list/list indexes/read/write/update/delete to a specific DynamoDB table
+    1. Create a IAM policy to allow list/list_indexes/read/write/update/delete_items to a specific DynamoDB table
-    2. Create a IAM role and attach the create role to the policy
+    2. Create a IAM role and attach the created policy to the role
 3. Setup Lambda Python 3 function
     1. Create a Lambda function to create records in DynamoDB
     2. Attach the IAM role to the Lambda function